deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 As the last resort, when you've done all the improvements you can to make sure your PRs are review-friendly, and still can't get people to look at them, take the reins and be proactive.
 In our team, we're practicing something we called "PR Roulette".
 In a nutshell, it's about randomly assigning reviewers.
 If you practice `+2`s, then assign two random people in your team to check your PR.

-There are cases when those two individuals might be OOO or in meetings or on short deadlines with their own work.
+There are cases when those two individuals might be in meetings or on short deadlines with their own work.
 If someone has been assigned that doesn't have the time, it's OK to discuss with the team about a replacement.

 Nowadays GitHub offers this feature by default when you open a PR.
 It even suggests which reviewers you should pick, based on people who have recently interacted with the files you've changed.
 It's more likely they will have a better understanding of the changes while it's still fresh in their minds.